Current Undergraduates

 The 2025-26 institutional and state priority funding deadline is extended to April 2, 2025.
 We strongly encourage all students to complete their aid application no later than April 2, 2025 to ensure timely financial aid information for 2025-26.
 Eligible late filers will be considered for federal funding only.

-These grant amounts are reduced if you're enrolled in less than 12 units.
-Pell Grants and Cal Grant stipends pay according to the number of enrolled units:
+These grant amounts are reduced if you're enrolled in less than 12 units and pay out according to the number of enrolled units:

 Please note: the enrollment criteria for the UC San Diego Part-time fee reduction program is separate from the federal, state and institutional financial aid disbursement requirements.
 If enrolled in less than half-time (6 units) students are not eligible for institutional grant and initial loan disbursements for the quarter.